ChasTechProjects/DebianPiPortMaker/README.md

 FUTURE IMPROVEMENTS:

--Bluetooth support.
+*Bluetooth support.
--ARMv7 32-bit version for the Pi 2.
+*ARMv7 32-bit version for the Pi 2.
--Use of the generic kernel (ARM64 only) and GRUB2.
+*Use of the generic kernel (ARM64 only) and GRUB2.